 Putting in his own money, and revamping the business three times over, he decided the location was a hindrance to success.
 Now, with its new location on Opportunity Road, Siegel is feeling confident.
 And he’s looking for investors to help expand.

-GameSync has two revenue streams: the walk-in, pay to play customer, and the other from private party rentals, largely birthday parties for kids.“It’s the next step beyond Chuck E. Cheese,” Siegel said.
-“The birthday party model for us is incredibly powerful, and … scalable.”
+GameSync has three main revenue streams: the walk-in, pay to play customer, weekly tournaments and events, and private party rentals, largely birthday parties for kids.
+“It’s the next step beyond Chuck E. Cheese,” Siegel said.
+“And the tournament model for us is incredibly powerful, and scalable.
+Same with tournaments.”

-William Arrington, an advisor to Siegel, believes the e-sports industry might even hit the billion-dollar mark this year, thanks to 300-plus million people interested in it already.
-“It’s the biggest thing in terms of sports, outside of the NFL in the U.S.,” Arrington said.
+Randall Fernandes, an advisor to Siegel, believes the e-sports industry might even hit the billion-dollar mark this year, thanks to 300-plus million people interested in it already.
+“It’s the biggest thing in terms of sports, outside of the NFL in the U.S.,” Fernandes said.
 He added that he thinks, on a worldwide scale, reaching an audience of 500-plus million by 2021 is doable.
 “It’s driven largely by China and the

-The industry’s core demographic ranges from ages 14 to 25, according to Arrington, adding that it isn’t just millennials and Generation Z — those that are already technologically savvy — but it extends into people in their 40s and 50s that are watching and playing these games.
-“I wouldn’t call it a trend anymore,” Arrington said.
+The industry’s core demographic ranges from ages 14 to 25, according to Fernandes, adding that it isn’t just millennials and Generation Z — those that are already technologically savvy — but it extends into people in their 40s and 50s that are watching and playing these games.
+“I wouldn’t call it a trend anymore,” Fernandes said.
 “It’s solidified itself as a mainstay.”

 There’s no shortage of customers, agreed Juergen Stark, CEO of Turtle Beach.
 “People think that gaming is just teens and low-20s.
 That is not the case at all.There’s (people in their) 30s, 40s and 50s — that are gamers.”